-Any work-from-home mothers will tell you it’s wonderful not having to place your little ones in the care of strangers, sit through a long commute, or worry about software for employee monitoring.
+Any work-from-home mothers will tell you it’s wonderful not having to place your little ones in the care of strangers or sit through a long commute.

 But working an intensive job from your laptop while the kids are fussing and the dirty dishes are piling up is plenty stressful at times too.
 At least with working in corporate setting, there’s less distraction!

 Despite those challenges, though, I’ll always prefer working from home.
 The lack of hierarchy and office politics is certainly welcome.